cdktf/cdktf-provider-google/docs/osConfigOsPolicyAssignment.csharp.md

 - *Type:* string

-Required.

 This determines the minimum duration of time to wait after the configuration changes are applied through the current rollout.

-A VM continues to count towards the `disruption_budget` at least until this duration of time has passed after configuration changes are applied.
+A VM continues to count towards the 'disruption_budget' at least until this duration of time has passed after configuration changes are applied.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.71.0/docs/resources/os_config_os_policy_assignment#min_wait_duration OsConfigOsPolicyAssignment#min_wait_duration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.72.0/docs/resources/os_config_os_policy_assignment#min_wait_duration OsConfigOsPolicyAssignment#min_wait_duration}

 ---